 What does a mortgage loan originator do?

 A mortgage loan originator is a real estate term you may come across when buying or refinancing a home.
 In short, mortgages wouldn’t exist without their originator, meaning the one who either creates or initiates the mortgage itself.
-Not only do mortgage loan originators create your mortgage, but they also help select the mortgage for your needs.
+Not only do mortgage loan originators create your mortgage, but they can also help answer questions so you can make an informed decision about which mortgage loan meets your needs.

 If you’re in the market to purchase a home, or are looking to refinance, it’s helpful to know what a mortgage loan originator does and how they can help you.